RobWilsonTas/DEM_Waterfall_Detection/README.md

 In areas of significant flow accumulation it calculates how much the flow drops in elevation

-Any spots where there are both significant flow and significant elevation drop are marked as waterfall points
+Any spots where there is both significant flow and significant elevation drop are marked as waterfall points